-• Introduce effective management measures for all non-TAC stocks that aim to ensure each stock's recovery and sustainable exploitation in line with the CFP's objectives, for example through recovery plans.
-In any cases where TACs have been removed and not reinstated, a quantitative evaluation of potential alternative management measures and their efficiency should be urgently conducted, as recommended by ICES for several deep-sea stocks in 2018,30 to ensure the CFP's objectives are met for the affected stocks.
+- Introduce effective management measures for all non-TAC stocks that aim to ensure each stock's recovery and sustainable exploitation in line with the CFP's objectives, for example through recovery plans.
+In any cases where TACs have been removed and not reinstated, a quantitative evaluation of potential alternative management measures and their efficiency should be urgently conducted, as recommended by ICES for several deep-sea stocks in 2018, to ensure the CFP's objectives are met for the affected stocks.
+Management of non-TAC stocks should also be underpinned by REM to provide robust data on capture of these species. - Assess and minimise the impact of fisheries for stocks subject to TACs on non-quota species and other marine life.
+For example, high numbers of dab are caught in the plaice and sole fishery in the North Sea, but mostly discarded, with a discard rate of 90%.
+This should be addressed by setting TACs for the relevant target stocks at lower levels and implementing effective bycatch reduction measures to minimise the impact on associated non-quota stocks.

-29 ClientEarth, 2020.
+ClientEarth (2020).
 Ask the right question, get the right answer: Scientific advice for bycatch or non-targeted stocks that have zero catch advice.

-30 ICES (2018): EU request for ICES to provide advice on a revision of the contribution of TACs to fisheries management and stock conservation for selected deep-water stocks.
+ICES (2018): EU request for ICES to provide advice on a revision of the contribution of TACs to fisheries management and stock conservation for selected deep-water stocks.
 ICES Advice: Special Requests.
 Report. https://doi.org/10.17895/ices.pub.4493.